mingrammer/diagrams/docs/guides/node.md

     (ELB("lb") >> EC2("web")) - EC2("web") >> RDS("userdb")
 ```

-> Be careful when using the `-` and any shift operators together, which could cause unexpected results due to operator precedence.
+> Be careful when using `-` and any shift operators together.
+It can cause unexpected results due to Python's operator precedence, so you might have to use parentheses.

 ![web services diagram](/img/web_services_diagram.png)

 > The order of rendered diagrams is the reverse of the declaration order.

-You can change the data flow direction with `direction` parameter.
-Default is **LR**.
+You can change the data flow direction with the `direction` parameter.
+The default is **LR**.

-> (TB, BT, LR and RL) are allowed.
+> Allowed values are: TB, BT, LR, and RL

 ```python
 from diagrams import Diagram